tcaty/spa-env/README.md

 ```
 console.log("https://api.com/")
 ```
-So, the main idea is that variables that refer on environment variables are replaced by static values at build time.
+So, the main idea is that variables that refer on environment variables are replaced by static values at buildtime.

 ### `spa-env` working steps
 1. this tool automatically finds `.env` file in `workdir` by filename